Nick Kaaijmolen

-Nick Kaaijmolen (born 28 August 2000) is a Dutch footballer who plays as a midfielder for PAEEK.
+Nick Kaaijmolen (born 28 August 2000) is a Dutch footballer who plays as a midfielder for ADO '20.

 Career

 Kaaijmolen started his career with Dutch second tier side Telstar.
 In 2021, he signed for Prespa Birlik in the Swedish fourth tier.
 After that, Kaaijmolen signed for Cypriot fourth tier club APEA.
 Before the second half of 2021–22, he signed for PAEEK in the Cypriot top flight.
 On 14 March 2022, he debuted for PAEEK during a 0–4 loss to Ethnikos.